pyxem/pyxem/docs/source/index.rst

    :align: center
    :width: 600

 pyXem builds heavily on the tools for multi-dimensional data analysis provided by the `HyperSpy <http://hyperspy.org>`__ library and draws on `DiffPy <http://diffpy.org>`__ for atomic structure manipulation. pyXem is released under the GPL v3 license.
 One can find citation information, installation instructions and credits at our github page `here <https://github.com/pyxem/pyxem>`__.
 Meanwhile, tutorial notebooks are available `here <https://github.com/pyxem/pyxem-demos>`__.
+The primary form of documentation is the function docstrings, but here on this website we also provide a walkthrough of some of the less advanced functionality.

 .. warning::